limelight-mint/LLM-Serialization/README.md

 # LLM-Serialization
 [Unity] [Extension] Extension for all the services in your app/game and basic initialization thru ScriptableObject links, no need to have a mess with 9999 serialized fields, use just one and share the date across .NET or Unity Objects!

+### Ok but how to actually use it?
+<sub>Yes, just as other our LLM-Packages we highly tied with UniTask since coroutines is cringe and the only way i will use it in WebGL cause its 1 threaded</sub>

+> Required <a href="https://github.com/Cysharp/UniTask">UniTask</a> itself, so first-thing-first install a .unitypackage <a href="https://github.com/Cysharp/UniTask/releases">from this link</a>.
+> Can be used for default .NET classes if you install UniTask as NuGet package.
+Also feel free to change whatever you want or collab.
+<hr></hr>

 > There is a CollectionistLink for serialization purposes

 ![Scriptable Object Link Picture](https://bunbun.cloud/assets/images/git/so.png)